data-apis/scipy-2023-presentation/paper.rst

 **Extensibility.** Conforming array libraries may implement functionality which is not included in the array API standard.
-As a consequence, array consumers bear the responsibility for ensuring that their API usage is portable across specification-conforming array libraries.
+As a consequence, array consumers bear responsibility for ensuring that their API usage is portable across specification-conforming array libraries.

 **Deference.** Where possible, the array API standard should defer to existing,